Sewing Machines Home

 So, how do you make sure that you get just the right mix of features – not too many but also not stripped down?

 - Buy a Real Sewing Machine! - There is, of course, the temptation to buy something cheap for learning to sew.
+In fact, some of the cheaper models are little more than toys, and they will cause you endless frustration if you try to complete a project with them.

 Plan to spend about $200 for a new basic sewing machine of high quality (or less for a used one), and you will be much happier.
 If you choose well, you will have a nice basic machine that works well and that provides you with many hours of fun and enjoyment!